ginestah/CrashPad/README.md

 ## Overview

-_**CrashPad** is lorem ipsum dolor sit amet.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._
+_**CrashPad** is a community house sharing experience for climbers, and outdoorsy people.
+The goal is to create a space where you can find a place to crash around the country when visiting crags outside of your local area.
+Users will have the ability to make an account, and add their home as a CrashPad for others to crash at.
+Users can search for a crashpad by location, pricing/payment is through virtual currency that is obtained by listing their house as a crashpad, or by purchasing from the site This will prevent price gouging of particular crashpads, and create a trade based isolated economy._

 <br>

 ## MVP

-> The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

-_The **Project Title** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
+> User swill have the ability to make an account, and add their home as a CrashPad for others to crash at.
+Users can search for a crashpad by location,and contact the host to negotiate nights they will be staying.

+ vel ex.
 In quis fringilla velit, ac maximus quam.
 Etiam eget placerat neque.
 Aenean faucibus sem non nisi lobortis ullamcorper._

 <br>

 ### Goals

-- _Lorem ipsum, dolor sit amet,_
-- _consectetur adipiscing elit._
-- _Phasellus dapibus fermentum risus vitae bibendum._
-- _Integer vel ipsum mollis odio sollicitudin ornare eu vel ex._
+- _Full auth
+- _Full CRUD
+- _Association between users and listings
-- _etc._
+- _Highly styled

 <br>